CodeWithJoeD/CodeWithJoeD/README.md

 - **Scalable & Maintainable** — modern architectures built for growth
 - **Conversion-Focused** — UX and features designed to boost retention & engagement

-I leverage **React, TypeScript, Node.js, Tailwind, and Framer Motion** to craft experiences that aren’t just functional — they **move users, drive results, and tell a story**.
+I leverage **React, TypeScript, Node.js, and Tailwind, to craft experiences that aren’t just functional, they **move users, drive results, and tell a story**.

 ---